0653Jerico/Social-Links-Profile-Challenge/README.md

 ### What I learned

-I learned a lot during this challenge and took me some time to complete it.
-I learned how to use CSS variables as well as understand a little bit the width, min and max width of the body.
+I learned a lot during this retake on the challenge and took me some time to get the design that somehow copies the original using new properties learned.
+I understood a little bit the use of clamp() in CSS.

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+I will continue using the most common used properties and the advanced properties soon as I go up higher.

 ### Useful resources

 - [Google Fonts](https://www.fonts.google.com) - Still using this website to get my fonts, it is easy and contains a lot of fonts.
 - [W3schools](https://www.w3schools.com) - I still rely on this website since it provides simplified explanations with examples.
 - [Stack Overflow](https://www.stackoverflow.com) - Search over the internet for some solutions to my problems and found it here, it was a big help.
+-[ChatGpt](https:/chat.openai.com) - I used the AI chat to help assisst me in understanding the concepts that I am having difficulty understanding.

 ## Author